rsksmart/devportal-1.0/rif/enveloping/install.md

-After running this command you will see a summary of contracts on the terminal something similar to this:
+After running this command you will see a summary of contracts on the terminal, something similar to this:

 ```
 |===================================|============================================|